Idicious/concurrent-worker/README.md

 # Concurrent worker

 This library allowes you to create web workers inline, focussed on concurrency and control flow.
 It is Promise based, this allowes control flow to be regulated via Promise chains as well as async / await.
 You can also pass in and use functions and objects / primitives from the main thread via the context.
+All exceptions and promise rejections are propagated to the main thread and can be handled in a promise catch or try / catch block in an async function.

 There are two worker creation methods, `serial` and `concurrent`.
 A `serial` worker will create a single `Worker` that all calls to it will be executed on.
 A `concurrent` worker will create a new `Worker` for each call to it, this allowes you to run multiple calls in parallel.
 The API's of both are identical.